 The Mexican Silver Libertad is not the most well-known coin in the world, but many argue that this simply adds to its allure.
 Lower mintages have only helped to drive demand for this coin that many would consider to be relatively scarce when compared to other common world coins.
 Minted in its native land of Mexico by one of the oldest mints in the entire world, the Libertad has picked up a sizable following over the years since its original introduction.

 There are two different primary designs that have graced the front side of the Mexican Libertad.
 The Winged Victoria of Mexican Independence Victory Colum occupied one side of the coin for much of the production.
 This side of the coin is easily identifiable by the volcanoes Popcatepetl and Iztaccihuati that share in the design This did not stay in place, however, and the design was eventually replaced by a new depiction of the Winged Victoria, with the notable design difference being an alteration of the displayed angle.
+The Mexican Mint used the original Libertad design from the Centenario on the coins from 1982 to 1995 and introduced a new, modern twist on the Winged Victory image in 1996.

 The opposite side of the coin is not quite as dynamic given the rather simple design.
 This side features the Mexican Coat of Arms.
 If there is one thing that most owners can tell from a Libertad, it is that the Mexican culture is quite obvious with each section of the coin.
 The coat of arms includes 11 total images, with one primary being centered in the middle and 10 secondary surrounding in a circle.